 - 200 ml thick coconut milk

-Wash, drain and pat dry the chicken pieces and place in a large bowl.
-Sprinkle over the turmeric and salt, and mix well, ensuring an even coating on the chicken.
+- Dry the chicken pieces with absorbent paper and place them into a large bowl.
+Sprinkle over the turmeric and salt.
+Mix well, ensuring an even coating on the chicken.
 Cover, refrigerate and marinate overnight

-Grind coconut, the remaining 12 cashew nuts and poppy seeds with as little water as possible to make a thick paste.
+- Grind the coconut, remaining cashew nuts and poppy seeds with as little water as possible to make a thick paste.
 Set aside.

-Using a wide pan, heat oil over medium heat.
+- Using a wide pan, heat the oil over medium-low heat.
 Add the fennel seeds, cumin seeds, bay leaf, crumbled cinnamon, cardamom pods and cloves.
 Allow to sizzle for 30 seconds.
 Add the curry leaves and stir.

-Add the chopped shallots and cook for three minutes until they caramelise and the raw smell disappears.
+- Add the chopped shallots, sprinkle with the salt and cook for ten minutes until they soften and the raw smell disappears.
 Add the garlic, ginger and chilli paste, stir well and cook for a further two minutes or until the raw smell disappears.

-Add the pureed tomato and cook for three minutes until raw smell disappears.
+- Add the pureed tomato and cook for three minutes until the raw smell disappears.
 Add the ground coriander and cumin seeds and chilli powder.
 Mix well, and cook for another minute.

-Add the marinated chicken pieces and cook on medium heat for five minutes, stirring occassionally.
-Reduce heat, add coconut milk, cover pan, and simmer for another five minutes, or until chicken is cooked.
+- Add the coconut milk and bring the pan to a simmer.
+Reduce the heat, cover the pan and simmer for another ten minutes, or until the chicken is cooked.

-Add salt and garam masala and mix well.
-Remove from heat, and garnish with coriander, mint and the roasted cashews.
-Cover and leave for 10 minutes for flavours to develop.
-Serve.
+- Remove from heat, then add the garam masala, coriander and mint leaves.
+Mix well, cover and leave for 10 minutes for flavours to develop.